Why Straining Homemade Yogurt Doubles the Protein Content

 With concentrated yogurt (Greek yogurt), the protein content increases.
 Only a small part of the protein leaves when the whey separates from the original yogurt.

-Place a fresh, sweet plum in the sun.
-Some water but little sugar will be lost in the transformation to a raisin.
+Place a fresh, sweet grape in the sun.
+You will lose some water but little sugar in transforming into a raisin.

 Result?
-Raisins are sweeter than plums.
+Raisins are sweeter than grapes.
 Why?
 Because the relatively same amount of sugar occupies a smaller mass.

 Likewise, straining yogurt causes it to lose lots of whey but little protein.
-Most of the protein is now compressed into a smaller amount of yogurt that we call Greek yogurt.
+So most of the protein is now compressed into a smaller amount of yogurt that we call Greek yogurt.

 If you make homemade Greek yogurt as I do, the numbers will vary from batch to batch.
-A variable amount of whey is strained off with each batch.
+This is because a variable amount of whey is strained off with each batch.
 The more you strain, the higher the protein.

 Less sugar.
 Less lactose.
 Creamier texture.
 More filling and satisfying.
 And of course, more protein.